marc2332/cargo-graviton/readme.md

+Cargo support for Graviton Editor.

+What does it?

-Allows to inspect Cargo.toml structure from Graviton
+* Allows you to inspect the Cargo.toml structure right from Graviton

+WIP